Chef de partie

 A chef de partie, station chef, or line cook is a chef in charge of a particular area of production in a restaurant.
-In large kitchens, each chef de partie might have several cooks or assistants.
+In large kitchens, each chef de partie might have several cooks or assistants, sometimes referred to as demi-chefs, who operate in specific stations.

 In most kitchens, however, the chef de partie is the only worker in that department.
 Line cooks are often divided into a hierarchy of their own, starting with "first cook", then "second cook", and continuing as needed by the establishment.

 Station chef titles

 Station chefs who are part of the brigade system: